-A 3.5 4% pay increase across the board is payable effective from the first pay period on or after 1st January, 20034.
+A 5% pay increase payable to all employee classifications in this agreement is payable effective from the first pay period on or after 1st January 2007.

 13. Allowances

 Allowances shall continue to be paid in accordance with the relevant parent Award.